Scenario 1: All students in school on a normal schedule

 Note: If you will not be running live lessons remotely, and instead, giving students asynchronous assignments, Plickers will not be a great fit for you.

-Scenario 3: Hybrid – Simultaneous in-class & at-home teaching
+Scenario 3: Hybrid – Simultaneous in-person & remote learning

 In this scenario, classes will be split into two groups, and you will be (bravely) teaching one of the groups in-class at the same time as teaching to the other group at home.